niceoneallround/secret-store/README.md

-# secret-store
+# Secret Store
-Stores secrets in memory that have been encrypted with AWS KMS as follows: <secret_name, encrypted_representation>.
+Provides an in memory, in process store for secrets that have been encrypted with AWS KMS thus avoiding the need to pass them in as clear text.
+Examples might be database username/password, private asymmetric keys, service credentials, etc.

+Typically I pass the encrypted secret in as an environment variable, and add to the encrypted store.

 Provides the following functionalities
+- addSecret(name, cipherText) function that adds a secret into the store - assumes has been encrypted as described below.
+  - stored as <secret_name, encrypted_representation>.
 - decryptSecret(props, callback) function that returns the decrypted secret.
 It automatically adds the
   - props has the following fields
     - name: secret name